alnoki/AAAAAA/doc/dev-guide/distributing/documentation.rst

 :xref:`master branch <git-manual>` and enable it instead, so that your :wiki-pg:`website <Website>` will show the latest :ref:`version <indices-versions>`

+You can use :ref:`version-stats.ipynb <concepts-nbs-tree>`, which is a :ref:`Jupyter Notebook <tools-jupyter>`, to track progress as you go.
+Using a :ref:`csv-table <sphinx:table-directives>`, you can integrate the results as :ref:`tools-restructured-text` in the
+:ref:`version statistics <versions-stats>` section.
+See the :ref:`versioning procedures <procedures-versioning>` for more :term:`checklist`-like instructions on managing all of this

 .. _dist-doc-pdf: